jeden-/claude_cursor_mcp/README.md

 - `api_xxx.json` - Communication file with status/progress

 **New tool:** `monitor_api_communication(task_id)` - Monitor real-time progress

+### 📖 Communication Guide - Built-in Context

+**No more manual context setup!** The orchestrator includes a comprehensive communication guide as an MCP resource:

+**Access in Claude Desktop:**
+Claude can automatically read `orchestrator://communication-guide` to get complete instructions on how to:
+- Send tasks to Cursor AI
+- Choose the right communication method (single task, checkboxes, API mode)
+- Monitor progress and receive feedback
+- Use supervise_cursor_task for automatic verification
+- Apply best practices

+**This means:**
+- ✅ No need to manually paste instructions in every conversation
+- ✅ Claude always knows the latest communication patterns
+- ✅ Consistent workflow across all projects
+- ✅ Automatic updates when you modify the guide

+**Claude Desktop will automatically use this resource** when needed!

 ### 🎯 Claude Supervisor - **Claude pilnuje Cursor AI!**